What is NAP Consistency?

 Common Mistakes or Myths About NAP Consistency

-• Failing to update NAP details after a business relocation or rebranding.
+- Forgetting to update NAP details after a business moves or changes its phone number.

 NAP Consistency in Practice: A Real-World Example